frederic-perez/AmE-dictionary/data/dictionary.md

 __small print__
 __small__ _I rubbed the small of her back._
 __smallpox__ :two::hammer:
+__smart aleck__ _n informal_ A person who thinks he is very smart and demonstrates this fact to others.
 __smart meter__ _n_ _Customers do not want to make the switch from old mechanical metets to smart meters._
 __smart__ :two::hammer: _Smart riding-clothes._ _Smart tailored jackets._
 __smarter than the average bear__